TheOkster/ForeignPopAnalysis/README.md

-Not a particularly complex project,
+Not a particularly complex project.

 Just some work trying to find the population in a given metro that lives in a census block or equivalent with over 3,000 people/km
 This was done in Canada, Singapore, and Europe using their census data, GIS, and Geofeather.